-Partnering with HOA, MSI (Mortgage Services Inc.) is an FSCO-licensed Mortgage Broker (Broker #12009), and is responsible for handling all of HOA’s mortgage affairs.
-MSI Mortgage Services Inc. provides shared appreciation 2nd Mortgages to help reduce the amount required from home buyers for the down payment on their first home – which, by extension, allows families with lower incomes to become home owners.
-We offer extra help, thereby saving home buyers thousands of dollars that would otherwise be required of them to obtain high-ratio mortgage insurance.
+Partnering with licensed mortgage brokerage, MSI (Mortgage Services Inc., license #12009), HOA is a FSCO-licensed Mortgage Administrator (license #12600).
+HOA is responsible for administering all of MSI’s mortgage affairs.
+HOA provides shared appreciation 2nd Mortgages to help reduce the amount required from home buyers for the down payment on their first home.
+This extra help saves home buyers thousands of dollars that would otherwise be required of them to obtain high-ratio mortgage insurance.

-HOA Mortgage Services Inc. is a non-profit financial corporation dedicated to assisting low and moderate income families to purchase a new home through a Shared Appreciation 2nd Mortgage.
+HOA is dedicated to assisting individuals and families to purchase a new home through a Shared Appreciation 2nd Mortgage.
 A Shared Appreciation Mortgage is different from a conventional mortgage for two reasons:

 - The HOA 2nd mortgage improves affordability as it requires no scheduled repayments of principal or interest.